 What does it mean when a cat is purring?

-Knowing what it means when a cat is purring is important to know how to talk to and respond to them when needed.
+Knowing what it means when a cat is purring is important, as is knowing how to talk to and respond to them when needed.

 Be aware of the difference between a normal purr and a hiss.
 A sound nearing a hiss may be a sign of overstimulation on the part of your cat.